-Students study nine modules including Research and one elective module.
+Students study nine modules including Research.
 Students study four modules in the first (autumn) semester followed by four modules in the second (spring) semester.
 Research is taught throughout the year so students can submit their dissertation in September.

 For the dissertation, students can specialise in International, Residential, Rural, Development, Finance, Heritage or other areas as agreed by the module leader and potential supervisor.
 Research guidance includes lectures and a research day, involving practical classes on, for example, NVivo, SPSS etc. Students engage in a blended range of lectures, live scenario case studies, site visits (including a trip to London), group assessments and technical interactive workshops.
 Teaching and learning takes place in small groups and is enriched by site visits, industry speakers and a wide range of current electronic materials, including CoStar, BCIS, EGi, Argus* and RICS Red Book.
 You will also use Excel and statistical programs.

 Working in real estate calls for good teamwork, and students develop this essential skill via interactive discussions, collaborative projects and industry exposure.
 Modules are assessed through case studies, research paper seminars, group presentations, online exercises, valuation computations, written reports, oral examinations and other tasks.

 *Professional Argus accreditation is facilitated via Argus Enterprise and Developer University Student Certification Packages

 The modules available for this course are shown below.
 They may change for your year of study as we regularly review our module offerings to ensure they’re informed by the latest research and teaching methods.

 - 4245 Construction and project Management (15 credits)